 Do the legs of your furniture bear the claw marks of your cat?
 Is scratching the furniture abnormal?
 If so, you may want to consider trimming your cat’s claws.
 When cats scratch, it is a normal part of behaviour that is hard-wired into their genes.
 They do it to maintain their feline physique as well as to hone those claws into sharp little weapons.
 Unfortunately, both you and your furniture can suffer as a result.
 By taking their claws into your own hands, you can nip this problem in the bud, or shall we say clip this problem by the claw?

 Trimming your cat’s claws can be a daunting task.
 It is something you would be hard-pressed to be able to do on your own.
 So before you even try to start, recruit a helper to hold down your cat while you trim its nails.
 Do you have the necessary tools to care for your kitty’s claws?
 First, you need a sharp pair of nail clippers.
-You can purchase a set that is specially made to hold a cat’s claw in place while you cut. how to cut cat nails with human clippers You can purchase these special clippers from your veterinarian or a pet store.
+You can purchase a set that is specially made to hold a cat’s claw in place while you cut.
+Copper kettle You can purchase these special clippers from your veterinarian or a pet store.
 Otherwise, a normal pair of human clippers or nail scissors should do just fine.

 When you are ready to start trimming your cat’s claws, have your helper hold the cat gently, but firmly.
 Grasp one of the cat’s paws in your hand and press down on one of the toes to extend the claw.
 Do you see where the nail goes up to a pink area?
 That pink area is called the “quick” and will bleed if you accidentally cut into it.
 It also would be painful for the cat.
 Cut the nail quickly and cleanly just below the pink area.
 Now, can you repeat that process for the remaining nineteen or so nails?
 The answer is probably not.
 Unless you sedate your cat (not really recommended) or your feline is just really, really laid back, you will have to complete the claw clipping in several stages.
 In the claw clipping process, do not neglect your kitty’s dewclaws.
 These are like the equivalent to the thumb of a human and are only found on the front paws.
 Be sure when you stop to take a break that you praise your family feline and even give it a treat for good behaviour.